 Stevia is a buzzword these days, and this is probably not the first place you’ve read about it.
 A natural sweetener with essentially no calories, it’s popular with people interested in both weight loss and natural eating.
-But exactly what is stevia?
+Exactly what is stevia though?
 Keep reading for stevia plant information.

 Stevia Plant Information